nebudev14/NebuDev14/README.md

-### Ello, I'm Warren 👋
+## Ello, I'm Warren 👋
+### I'm 15 years old, and I love coding and attending hackathons!

 Here are some things I'm spending time on:
-- 🔭 I’m currently working on Midnight Hacks
+- 🔭 I’m currently working on organizing Midnight Hacks
-- 🌱 I’m currently learning Next.JS and Data Analysis!
+- 🌱 I’m currently learning Next.JS and R

 <!--
 **NebuDev14/NebuDev14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.